By Jonathan Griffin. Editor, SEO Consultant, & Developer.

 While there have been half a dozen updates since the initial launch in 2012, the most previous update was Penguin 3.0 back on October 18, 2014.
 There has been much discussion in the SEO community about the length of time it has taken Google to release a subsequent update, with many webmasters having to wait years for their website to recover from a penalty.

-There has been some significant volatility in the SERPs, or Search Engine Result Pages, since the beginning of September, but looking at the latest chatter on various SEO forums, the chatter relating specifically to Penguin, or those noticing recoveries in Penguin hit websites only really started over the last 24-48 hours.
+There has been some significant volatility in the SERPs, or Search Engine Result Pages, since the beginning of September.
+Still, looking at the latest chatter on various SEO forums, the chatter relating specifically to Penguin, or those noticing recoveries in Penguin hit websites only really started over the last 24-48 hours.
 We won’t go into too much detail on the community chatter now that Google has confirmed the rollout of Penguin 4.0, but you can read yourself the chatter on the Black Hat Forums thread (page 14) and at WebmasterWorld.

 - Penguin is now more granular.
 Penguin now devalues spam by adjusting ranking based on spam signals, rather than affecting ranking of the whole website.